Net-baryon-, net-proton-, and net-charge kurtosis in heavy-ion collisions within a relativistic transport approach: Abstract

 \section{Abstract}

-We explore the potential of net-baryon, net-proton and net-charge kurtosis measurements to investigate the properties of hot and dense matter created in relativistic heavy ion collisions.
+We explore the potential of net-baryon, net-proton and net-charge kurtosis measurements to investigate the properties of hot and dense matter created in relativistic heavy-ion collisions.
 Contrary to calculations in a grand canonical ensemble we explicitly take into account exact electric and baryon charge conservation on an event-by-event basis.
 This drastically limits the width of baryon fluctuations.
-A simple model to account for this is to assume Poisson distributions with a sharp cut-off at the tails.
-We present baseline predictions of the energy dependence of the net-baryon, net-proton and net-charge kurtosis for central ($b\leq 2.75$ fm) Pb+Pb/Au+Au collisions from $E_{lab}=2A$ GeV to $\sqrt{s_{NN}}=200$ GeV from the UrQMD model.
+A simple model to account for this is to assume a grand-canonical distribution with a sharp cut-off at the tails.
+We present baseline predictions of the energy dependence of the net-baryon, net-proton and net-charge kurtosis for central ($b\leq 2.75$~fm) Pb+Pb/Au+Au collisions from $E_{lab}=2A$~GeV to $\sqrt{s_{NN}}=200$~GeV from the UrQMD model.
 While the net-charge kurtosis is compatible with values around zero, the net-baryon number decreases to large negative values with decreasing beam energy.
-The net-proton kurtosis becomes slightly negative only for low $\sqrt{s_{NN}}$.
+The net-proton kurtosis becomes only slightly negative for low $\sqrt{s_{NN}}$.